contractshark/primitive-dodoc/README.md

 Feel free to open an issue if you need help or if you encounter a problem!
 Here are some already known problems though:

-- Due to the technical limitations of the Solidity compiler, the documentation of `private` and `internal` functions is not rendered.
-Hence, the documentation of libraries might be close to empty!
+- Due to the technical limitations of the Solidity compiler, the documentation of `private` functions is not rendered.
 - Functions that are not commented at all might not be rendered.
 - State variables overriding functions defined by an interface might "erase" the name of the parameters.
 A current workaround is to name the function parameters using the `_0`, `_1`, ... format.